-4.1.4 Ancillary and Non-Residential Areas
+4.1.4 Ancillary Accommodation

-Table 7 of BS 9999 recommends that a manual fire alarm system, in accordance with BS 5839-1, would typically satisfy Building Regulations for the ancillary and non-residential areas within the building (with the exception of spaces with a designated A3 risk profile).
+Table 7 of BS 9999 recommends that a manual fire alarm system, in accordance with BS 5839-1, would typically satisfy Building Regulations for the ancillary and non-residential areas within the building.

-Due to the connection of the spaces to residential areas and as an enhanced level of robustness IFC recommend that all residential ancillary accommodation and non-residential areas be provided with a fire alarm system designed to BS 5839-1 with manual call points and automatic smoke detection.
+Due to the connection of the spaces to residential areas and as an enhanced level of robustness IFC recommend that all residential ancillary accommodation and non-residential areas be provided with a fire alarm system designed to BS 5839-1 with manual call points as well as automatic smoke detection.
 It is recommended that this be provided to an L2 standard.
 Sounders are only required for the roof and basement levels.

 Manual call points (MCPs) should be located on escape routes and, in particular at all storey exits and all exits to open air that lead to an ultimate place of safety (whether or not the exits are specifically designated as fire exits).
-In addition, MCPs should be positioned such that no one need travel more than 45m to reach the nearest one.
+In addition, MCPs should be positioned such that no one need travel more than 45 m to reach the nearest one.